fbie/morphology/README.md

 ## How to use it?

-Link against the morphology libraries and either use the convenience functions for area opening and closing by including `morphology/Filters.h` or `morphology/AttributeFilter.h`.
-The latter one will increase compilation time, but you can write your own fancy attributes.
+Link against the morphology libraries and use the convenience functions for area opening and closing by including `morphology/Filters.h`.
+You can also include `morphology/AttributeFilter.h`, which will increase compilation time, but you can write your own fancy attributes.